-Maui County Public Safety System: New P25 Phase 2 - 700 MHz Simulcast system went online in early 2017 replacing an existing conventional system previous in use by all Maui County systems.
+Maui County Public Safety System: New P25 Phase 2 - 700 MHz Simulcast system went online in early 2017 replacing an existing conventional system previously in use by all Maui County systems.
 All Agencies including Fire, Police, EMS, Ocean Safety, and All-County Divisions made the switch allowing them to improve radio communications between all islands.

-To Learn more about the Project 25 system, Click here to learn more about the digital system and the types used throughout other states.
+To learn more about the Project 25 system, Click here to learn more about the digital system and the types used throughout other states.

-State of Hawaii Medicom System: This communication system is used primarily by American Medical Response (Contracted by County of Maui) for Ambulance to Hospital communications to base station doctors or nurses about incoming patients to there facilities or requesting advice on a patient.
+State of Hawaii Medicom System: This communication system is used primarily by American Medical Response (Contracted by County of Maui) for Ambulance to Hospital communications to base station doctors or nurses about incoming patients to their facilities or requesting advice on a patient.
 This system still runs on a conventional system apart from County's Public Safety System and is funded and maintained by the State of Hawaii.
 State of Hawaii Medicom System P25 Phase 1 system conversion is currently underway and is expected to be online by end of 2018 or early 2019 (We will update this page once it occurs)

 Still capable of being heard on an analog scanner, but eventually being silenced once upgrades to the new system are complete.